 With 485 victories, Prather is Franklin’s winningest men’s basketball coach.
 Moreover, his teams have won 213 games in the Indiana Collegiate Athletic Conference and Heartland Collegiate Athletic Conference regular season contests since 1988.
-Prather and his wife, Cindy, who teaches in the education department at Franklin College, have two children, Katie and Robbie.
+Prather and his wife Cindy have two children, Katie and Robbie, both Franklin College graduates.

 COACH PRATHER’S TENURE

 |CONFERENCE TOURNAMENT CHAMPIONSHIPS|

 |NAIA Division II||1991-92|

 |NCAA Division III||1997-98|